 Transgender and Addiction

-People who identify as lesbian, gay, bisexual, or transgendered have benefitted from unparalleled social and legal progress in a remarkably short time span – TIME magazine called 2014 “The Transgender Tipping Point” – but people on the sexual orientation and gender identity spectrum still face many challenges.
-For transgendered individuals, rates and risk factors of addiction are considerably higher than those of their LGBT and straight peers, shedding light on the problems that still confront them.
+People who identify as lesbian, gay, bisexual, or transgender have benefitted from unparalleled social and legal progress in a remarkably short time span – TIME magazine called 2014 “The Transgender Tipping Point” – but people on the sexual orientation and gender identity spectrum still face many challenges.
+For transgender individuals, rates and risk factors of addiction are considerably higher than those of their LGBT and straight peers, shedding light on the problems that still confront them.

 There are as many as 25 million transgender people across the world, but even in high-income countries that have recognized transgender rights and protections like the United States (where there are about 1.5 million transgender people), these individuals are “routinely denied” in areas of marriage, employment, housing, and healthcare.
 As a result, the transgender population sees rates of depression and mental health disorders that are much higher than the general population.
-Indeed, the National Alliance on Mental Illness suggests that trans people are much more prone to depression and anxiety than the general population, primarily due to minority stress.
+Indeed, the National Alliance on Mental Illness suggests that transgender people are much more prone to depression and anxiety than the general population, primarily due to minority stress.

 Devastating Levels of Discrimination

 This is directly associated with transgender people being at a greater risk for participating in risky behavior, such as sex work and/or drug and/or alcohol abuse.
-Transgender individuals are much more likely to get HIV/AIDS than the general population, which itself may be a source of mental health distress that exacerbates substance abuse compulsions.
+Transgender individuals are much more likely to get HIV/AIDS than the general population, which itself may be a source of mental health distress that exacerbates substance misuse compulsions.

 One of the lead researchers writing in The Lancet notes that “in no other community is the link between rights and [mental] health so clearly visible as in the transgender community.”
-Even as their lesbian, gay, and bisexual peers enjoy widespread recognition and rights, trans people are still exposed to deep-seated stigma, discrimination, and abuse, whether in their homes, their offices, or the hospitals where they go for help.
+Even as their lesbian, gay, and bisexual peers enjoy widespread recognition and rights, transgender people are still exposed to deep-seated stigma, discrimination, and abuse, whether in their homes, their offices, or the hospitals where they go for help.
 Mental illness and gender nonconformity remain heavily stigmatized among the general public, leaving transgender people with the position of bearing two burdens.
 Those who identify as transgender and internalize the negative views cast on them tend to not seek out help.
-Many are driven to unsafe sexual practices and addiction, further jeopardizing their wellbeing.
+Many are driven to unsafe sexual practices and addiction, further jeopardizing their well-being.